anderspitman/rein/README.md

 # Components

-rein components are functions that take a state object, and return a DOM element.
+rein components are functions that take their data ("props" in most frameworks) as arguments, and return a DOM element.
 That's it.
 You can render them with raw DOM operations:

 ```javascript